 - Why British splendor is booming abroad

 “However, the PMO discovered this argument unviably,” the respectable said.
-The Standing Committee on Railways, headed by using Trinamool Congress MP Sudip Bandyopadhyay, and the Estimates Committee, led by way of BJP veteran Murli Manohar Joshi their reports have additionally recommended that the railways need to get back the money invested in loss-making traces of national importance.
+The Standing Committee on Railways, headed by Trinamool Congress MP Sudip Bandyopadhyay, and the Estimates Committee, led by BJP veteran Murli Manohar Joshi, have additionally recommended that the railways need to get back the money invested in loss-making traces of national importance.
 Nobody knows your business rail better than you do.
-After all, you are the CEO Finance Ministry.
+After all, you are the CEO of the Finance Ministry.

-You know what the engineers do; you know what the product managers do, and nobody understands the sales process better than you.
+You know what the engineers do and what the product managers do, and nobody understands the sales process better than you.
 You know who is carrying their weight and who isn’t.
 That is unless we’re talking about the finance and accounting managers.

-Most CEOs, especially in small and mid-size enterprises, come from operational or sales backgrounds.
+Most CEOs come from operational or sales backgrounds, especially in small and mid-size enterprises.
 They have often gained some knowledge of finance and accounting through their careers, but only to the extent necessary.
-But as the CEO, they must make judgments about the performance and competence of the accountants as well as the operations and sales managers.
+But as the CEO, they must judge the performance and competence of the accountants and the operations and sales managers.

-So, how does the diligent CEO evaluate the finance and accounting functions in his company?
+So, how does the diligent CEO evaluate his company’s finance and accounting functions?
 All too often, the CEO assigns a qualitative value based on the quantitative message.
 In other words, if the Controller delivers a positive, upbeat financial report, the CEO will have positive feelings toward the Controller.
-And if the Controller delivers a bleak message, the CEO will have a negative reaction to the person.
+And if the Controller provides a bleak message, the CEO will negatively react to the person.
 Unfortunately, “shooting the messenger” is not at all uncommon.

 The dangers inherent in this approach should be obvious.
-The Controller (or CFO, bookkeeper, whoever) may realize that to protect their career; they need to make the numbers look better than they really are.
-They need to draw attention away from negative matters and focus on positive matters.
+The Controller (or CFO, bookkeeper, whoever) may realize that to protect their career, they need to make the numbers look better than they are.
+They must draw attention away from negative matters and focus on positive values.
 This raises the probability that important issues won’t get the attention they deserve.
-It also raises the probability that good people will be lost for the wrong reasons.
+It also increases the possibility that good people will be lost for the wrong reasons.

 The CEOs of large public companies have a big advantage in evaluating the finance department’s performance.
 They have the audit committee of the board of directors, the auditors, the SEC, Wall Street analysts, and public shareholders giving them feedback.
-However, in smaller businesses, CEOs need to develop their own methods and processes to evaluate their financial managers’ performance.
+However, in smaller businesses, CEOs must develop methods and processes to evaluate their financial managers’ performance.

 Here are a few suggestions for the small business CEO: